nicanornicolas/Python_Data_Structures/README.md

 | Ordered Collection | `list` | Ward bed assignments |

 ---

-## Contribution Guidelines
-1. Report issues in GitHub tracker
-2. Use PEP-8 coding standards
-3. Include tests for new features
-4. Update documentation with changes

 > "Good data structures are like well-organized hospital wards - they save lives (and runtime)!" 🐍💉
 ```